Moving Truck Size Calculator

 Truck Size = Total Cubic Feet of Belongings ÷ Truck Capacity (with 15% buffer for loading inefficiency)

 Choosing the wrong truck size is one of the most common DIY moving mistakes.
 A truck that's too small means making multiple trips (or leaving items behind), while an oversized truck wastes money and makes loading harder as items shift during transit.
-Our moving truck size calculator matches your home size and inventory to the ideal rental truck, with specific recommendations for U-Haul, Penske, and Budget truck sizes.
+Our moving truck size calculator matches your home size and inventory to the ideal rental truck, with specific recommendations for U-Haul, Penske, and Budget truck sizes for 2026.

 What This Means